The Sourdough Trail

 Thanks to Milada P. from Slovakia for sending us this quote.
 “Whatever degree of skill a skier may possess, they should never forget that their skis are after all only an instrument, a means through which they can enjoy the … Continue reading

-Posted in News | Comments Off
+Posted in News | Comments Off on It is a Way of Life

 I want to leave ski tracks, not a skid mark